Wound Healing and Tissue Repair (MSc)

 Formative assessment:

 Self-assessment tests and opportunities for reflection in the modules are included as a formative method of assessing progress.
-In addition you are allowed to submit a draft assignment for Coursework 1 prior to final submission.
-You can also seek further advice on both pieces of coursework via the discussion board, online tutorial and also by email.
+In addition, you are permitted to submit a draft assignment for the coursework assessment prior to final submission.
+You can also seek further guidance on both assessments via online tutorials (group or one-to-one) and by email.

 MSc dissertation:

-The MSc dissertation stage will be wholly assessed based on the final dissertation.
+The MSc dissertation stage will be wholly assessed on the final 20,000-word dissertation.

 How will I be supported?

-The course is delivered via our virtual learning environment (VLE), where you will find course materials, links to related materials and assessments.
-Your eLearning is supported by a programme of induction activities and regular online meetings i.e. live question and answers sessions with our Lecturers and online tutorials.
+The programme is delivered via our virtual learning environment (VLE), where you will find programme materials, links to related materials and assessments.
+Your learning is supported by a programme of induction activities and regular online meetings i.e. live question and answers sessions with our Lecturers and online tutorials.
+To support you in your studies you can expect:

 - High-quality teaching during the modules from leading experts in the specialist field of wound healing

-- Provision of up-to-date modular material that is based on current evidence and research.
+- Provision of modular material based on seminal and contemporary evidence and research.
 This will be supported by relevant further and recommended reading

 - Administrative and academic support via emails and tutorials